EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.dark.md

 ### imProc.dark.identifySimilarImages

-Search for sucessive images with a fraction of identical pixel values This is useful in order to identify problems with the detector firmware (i.e., some regions of the detector in two surcessive images are identical due to a readout
+Search for sucessive images with a fraction of identical pixel values This is useful in order to identify problems with the detector firmware (i.e., some regions of the detector in two surcessive images are identical due to a readout problem).